johnalison/obsidian-notes/Journal/28 March 2025 Friday.md

 - s19 Event display: remind them of the "obvous seach" and then point out your extension
 - s21: point out the gray is the most important part (CANT get form simulation)
 - s23 does is not have the SF applied ?
 Maybe used post fit.
-- s24 and s25 Walk throught the plots gain.
+- s24 and s25 Walk through the plots gain.
 - s26 Talk though: before and after /
 - s27 skip
 - Analysis was about 20 mins